 Using Music to Help Prevent Barking

-If your dog barks at any noise they hear outside, you can play music (or turn on a fan or white noise machine) to help mask the sounds.
+If your dog barks at any noise they hear outside, you can play music to help mask the sounds.
 It’s normal for dogs to alert bark when they hear something outside, and noise masking can be a great management tool.
 I tend to turn on music or DogTV when I'm working from home, which helps me concentrate as well as keep my dogs from barking.

 Using Music to Help Your Dog Get Used to Scary Sounds